astha2003singh/DigiTronix-Digital-Solutions/README.md

-DigiTronix is a web application for providing digital services to the users.
-It is Build using HTML, TailwindCSS and JavaScript.
+DigiTronix is a web application that showcases digital services to users.
+It is built using HTML, TailwindCSS, and JavaScript.